zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 potentials <pair_reaxff>` that use "real" units.

-Also, individual parameters for :doc:`pair_coeff <pair_coeff>` commands taken from publications or other MD software, may need to be converted and sometimes in unexpected ways.
+Also, individual parameters for :doc:`pair_coeff <pair_coeff>` commands taken from publications or other MD software may need to be converted and sometimes in unexpected ways.
 Thus some careful checking is recommended.